tyler274/rummage/docs/commander/05_command_zone.md

 ## Overview

 The Command Zone is a unique game zone central to the Commander format.
 This module manages the Command Zone, Commander card movement between zones, and the special rules surrounding Commander cards.
-It integrates with the zone management and player systems to provide a complete implementation of Commander-specific mechanics.
+It integrates with the zone management and player systems to provide a complete implementation of Commander-specific mechanics according to the official Magic: The Gathering Comprehensive Rules section 903.

 ## Core Components